tayyabtahir143/Openshift-UPI-Installation/README.md

 - `master-1/2/3`: RHCOS with `master.64`
 - `worker-1/2`: RHCOS with `worker.64`

-Create the Bootstrap VM from template with $ CPUs and 16GB RAM.
+Create the Bootstrap VM from the template with $ CPUs and 16GB RAM.
-Go to advance Parameters and set the following values:
+Go to Advanced Parameters and set the following values:

 guestinfo.ignition.config.data : "merge-bootstrap.64 file value"